Mark Walton (American football)

-Mark Walton (born March 29, 1997) is a former American football running back.
-He played college football at Miami (FL), and he was drafted by the Cincinnati Bengals in the fourth round of the 2018 NFL Draft.
+Mark Walton (born March 29, 1997) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Miami Hurricanes, and he was selected by the Cincinnati Bengals in the fourth round of the 2018 NFL draft.
 He also played for the Miami Dolphins.

-Early years
+Early life

 Walton attended Booker T. Washington High School in Miami, Florida.
 During his career, he rushed for 2,769 yards and 45 touchdowns for the Tornadoes.
 He committed to the University of Miami to play college football.

 College career

 Walton played in all 13 games as a true freshman at Miami in 2015, rushing for 450 yards on 129 carries with 9 touchdowns.
 As a sophomore in 2016, he started all 13 games and rushed for 1,117 yards on 209 carries with 14 touchdowns.
 In 2017, as a junior, he rushed for 428 yards and three touchdowns on 56 carries in only four games due to ankle surgery which forced him to miss a majority of the season.
-On December 5, 2017, Walton declared his intentions to enter the 2018 NFL Draft.
+On December 5, 2017, Walton declared his intentions to enter the 2018 NFL draft.